 The current status of voting rights and privilege, states that any adult citizen of the United States, and the District of Columbia may not be restrained from voting.
 Of course this includes one vote for one citizen.

 More simply explained, except for the above citations, the states can restrict voting for various reasons.
-For example, some states require that citizens register a set number of days prior to elections (Massachusetts) or deny convicted felons the right to vote.

 In 1999, Virginia attempted to require IDs for voting, but was blocked by court order initiated by the NAACP and Democrats.
 In the 2000 presidential election where George W. Bush won Florida by 537 votes, many in both parties were receptive to measures combating alleged voter fraud.
 In the United States, we have believed there is no voter fraud.
 This isn’t the case today.

 It is alleged in both parties and nationwide.
 Conflict has been seen most recently in the Mississippi Republican primary.
 There are accusations of paying for votes and double voting in both primaries.
 In the Minnesota state Democratic primary, there were accusations of many voters claiming the same nonexistent address.

 In 41 states there is some requirement for voters to prove citizenship.
 Methods vary from signatures to presenting government issued photo identification.
 This issue continues to be controversial.
 Those who oppose this requirement say that it restricts the poor and minorities.
 However, the most recent results of the "restrictive" voter registration laws in North Carolina, which does not allow same-day registration and requires an ID be shown.
 In the 2014 primary election, black voters increased 29.5 percent and white voters only 13.7 percent compared to the 2010 primary elections.
 Common sense seems to say if citizens are the only ones allowed this right and privilege, we should protect this right for citizens -- and that each vote is counted and is legitimate.